Is Silicone Recyclable? ♻️

 1. Get your recycling equipment ready

-One can take advantage of the recyclable silicone and do the process in the comfort of their own homes.
-The first step to do is to get on your working gear and search for basic pieces of equipment to process the silicone.
+One can take advantage of the recyclable silicone and do the process in their home.
+The first step is to get on your working gear and search for basic pieces of equipment to process the silicone.
 Fortunately, you do not need expensive tools to recycle silicone.

 Remember, doing this procedure is messy.
 While doing this, you can put everything you use in the recycling process under a cloth.
 This is to contain the silicone flakes and prevent them from making their way to your important supplies like water when washing.
 In the next step, I will discuss what you might need.